 Description of Expert Examples of use of the Scope and Standards of Practice in Diabetes Practice Care The RDN is recognized within JD recognizes the rapidly evolving diabetes medications, technology, and the profession as an expert and clinical practice standards and decides to pursue the Board Certifiedhas mastered the highest Advanced Diabetes Management (BC-ADM) credential.
-Through quality degree of skill in and assurance and performance improvement (QAPI) projects, JD identifies a knowledge of nutrition and need for access to diabetes care and education services beyond the local dietetics. community.
+Through quality degree of skill in and assurance and performance improvement (QAPI) projects, JD identifies a knowledge of nutrition and need for access to diabetes care and education services beyond the local dietetics.
+2 community.
 JD works with the interprofessional team to create virtual care and digital health solutions.
-JD volunteers to participate in the Academy workgroup to review and update the EAL in the topic of diabetes.
+ID voluntaars to participate in the Acadamy workgroup to raview and JD volumeers to participate in the Academy workgroup to review and update the EAL in the topic of diabetes.